raphw/byte-buddy/README.md

 Byte Buddy describes method implementations by instances of the `Instrumentation` interface such as `FixedValue` which we used in the above example.
 By implementing this interface, a user of Byte Buddy can go to the length of defining custom byte code for a method.
-Normally, it is however easier to use Byte Buddy's `MethodDelegation` for intercepting a method call.
-Using this instrumentation is straight forward as it uses simple POJOs.
-For example, we can implement the `Comparator` interface with the following class which simply mimics the signature of the `Comparator:compare`
+Normally, it is however easier to use Byte Buddy's `MethodDelegation` which allows to implement an intercepted method in plain Java.
+Using this instrumentation is straight forward as it operates on any POJO.
+For example, we can implement the `Comparator` interface by defining the following class which mimics the signature of the `Comparator:compare` method we want to implement later:
-method:

 ```java
 public static class ComparisonInterceptor {